geokyr/ece-ntua-software-engineering/database/README.md

-# database
+# Database

-Περιεχόμενα:
+- ### This folder includes the database dump.

-- Database dump (sql ή json)
+- ### To restore the database from this dump, follow the instructions on the project README.md file